Gabieto7/PROJECTS_AS_IT_HELPDESK_OFFICER/README.md

-# PROJECTS_AS_IT_OFFICER_AT_HYGEIA
+# PROJECTS_AS_AN_IT_PERSONNEL
-Screenshots and description of  Undertaken Projects while working as an IT Administration Officer at HYGEIA HMO
+Screenshots and description of  Undertaken Projects while working as an IT Network Administrator, IT Support, IT Network Engineer.